GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 If you don't have a domain, but you want to test this setup, you can leverage the `sslip.io` service.
 In that case, the domain would be `<your-static-ip>.sslip.io`.
 The other advantage of using `sslip.io` is that you don't have to manage DNS records nor wait for them to propagate.

-In the final step, let's update the Helm values to configure HTTP Ingress to use the static IP address and managed certificate created.
+In the final step, let's update the Helm values to enable the Ingress and use the IP address and certificate we created.
 Edit the `values.yaml` file and add the following:

 ```yaml
 ingress: